 Art Center – Students have access to materials, (construction paper, crayons, glue, etc.), that they use to express themselves.
 Hand-eye coordination is emphasized.

-Science Center - Students are exposed to general science concepts, such as dinosaurs, animals and basic environment science.
+Science Center – Students are exposed to general science concepts, such as dinosaurs, animals, and basic environmental science.

 Manipulative Center – Students gain hands-on experience with magnets and other curious objects that they can manipulate and see outcomes.

 Generally, three-year old students attend preschool on Tuesday and Thursday.
 They can attend more and remain either for a full or half-day based on the student’s endurance and maturity.